cboxdoerfer/ddb_musical_spectrum/README.md

 Musical Spectrum plugin for DeaDBeeF audio player
 ====================

-This plugin is based on DeaDBeeFs stock spectrum.
-It offers variable FFT size (up to 32768), Blackmann-Harris and Hanning window functions, and various eye candy options.
+This plugin was inspired by the incredible [foo_musical_spectrum](https://wiki.hydrogenaud.io/index.php?title=Foobar2000:Components/Musical_Spectrum_(foo_musical_spectrum)) plugin for the foobar2000 audio player.
+It offers variable FFT size (up to 32768), Blackmann-Harris and Hanning window functions, and lots of other options..

 ## Installation